 If the FDA concludes the application doesn’t meet a minimum threshold of acceptability, it will not accept the application for further review.
 In that case, the agency will inform the submitter what is required for the application to be deemed acceptable.
 The applicant may resubmit the application with the additional information or may request an informal conference with an FDA official to review the decision not to accept the application.
-That official’s decision will be considered the final word.
+The director of the Center for Devices and Radiological Health’s decision will be considered the final word.

 If, after the initial, limited scientific review, the FDA decides to accept or file the application, then it is subjected to an in-depth, scientific, regulatory and quality review, also known as a substantive review, by FDA personnel.

 During that detailed review, the FDA may again notify the applicant of any information needed to complete the process.
 The applicant may seek information on the status of the application by requesting a meeting within 100 days of the FDA’s filing of the application.
 If the applicant submits an amendment to the application with significant new data — including information from studies or analyses of data — the review period may be extended by up to 180 days.

 If the device is a first of its kind, the application may be referred to an outside panel of experts that serves as an advisory committee.
 Future applications for that type of medical device won’t be sent to an advisory committee once the FDA is satisfied it understands factors related to the safety and effectiveness of the device and that the agency has the ability to address issues.